 - 1. A bachelor's degree in social work (BSW) from a CSWE-accredited social work program within the last five years. - 2.
 An undergraduate cumulative GPA of 3.25. - 3.
 Attained A's and B's in all junior- and senior-level social work courses. - 4.
 Complete Saint Leo University graduate school application. - 5.
 Submit a \$80 application fee, which is neither refundable nor applicable to other school fees. - 6.
 One official copy of all academic transcripts, including undergraduate and graduate coursework.
 Transcripts must arrive in envelopes sealed by the Registrar. - 7.
 Three letters of recommendation from those who can comment on your academic abilities.
-One of the three professional letters of reference required must be from the BSW field director/coordinator/liaison or BSW program director, or the agency-based field supervisor where the applicant completed his or her BSW field internship. - 8.
-Submit a copy of the senior fieldwork evaluation from your undergraduate social work program.
+One of the three professional letters of reference required must be from the

+- 8. Submit a copy of the senior fieldwork evaluation from your undergraduate social work program.
 If the evaluation is no longer on file, submit a letter from the social work department describing the following: practicum setting, types of clientele and/or groups of clientele, duties performed, and final grade.
 If you have not entered your internship, submit the social work professional skills form completed by your employer or a BSW social work faculty member who can attest to your generalist practice skills. - 9.
 Résumé. - 10.
-A personal statement of 3-5 double-spaced, typewritten pages addressing the following three questions: - a) What are your specific professional goals?
-How would the Saint Leo University Master of Social Work Program, with its emphasis on advanced clinical social work practice and management, help you to achieve your goals? - b) Please describe how you will complete the normal daytime work hours for internships. - c) What particular personal strengths do you bring to the social work profession?
+A personal statement of 3-5 double-spaced, typewritten pages addressing the following questions: - a.
+What are your specific professional goals?
+How would the Saint Leo University Master of Social Work Program, with its emphasis on advanced clinical social work practice and management, help you to achieve your goals? - b.
+Please describe how you will complete the normal daytime work hours for internships. - c.
+What particular personal strengths do you bring to the social work profession?
 What limitations do you perceive you have?
-How have both been demonstrated? - d) What other personal or professional experiences or qualities do you see as aiding you in your goals? - 11.
+How have both been demonstrated? - d.
+What other personal or professional experiences or qualities do you see as aiding you in your goals? - 11.
 Social work practicum and employment agencies frequently require criminal background checks for students and employees.
 While past convictions do not necessarily preclude admission to the MSW Program, they may affect availability of practicum placements and future employability.